GregHarris90/Code-Quiz/README.md

 ### 01/21/21

 - Just like last week I'll be turning in this assignment as incomplete.
-As I'm still having a lot of trouble putting everything together with JavaScript.
+I'm still having a lot of trouble putting everything together with JavaScript.

 - I've touched base with a tutor and will be finding a time to go over these last two sections (JavaScript/Web-APIs) to better understand them.